vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 ```
 ![Preview](./Images/k8s31.png)

-* This above command doesn't not work in multi container below example for confusion, the above command is running on which container
+* This above command doesn't not work in multi container. and  below example for confusion, and the above command is running on which container we cannot identify because in the pod yaml file we have mentioned metadata name is `nginx-pod` so when we want to login into container, it is default logging into metadata name `nginx-pod` with first container that is web server, so to over come this issue we have another command which is explained below.
 ![Preview](./Images/k8s30.png)
 ![Preview](./Images/k8s32.png)

-* This below command is to Run in existing pod (multi-container case).
+* This below command is to Run in existing pod (multi-container case) Scenario Examples

 ```
 kubectl exec nginx-pod -c logagent -- ls